alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 #### Phase 3: Confrontation
 *Active:* When the party confronts Ilren.

 If the party confronts Ilren without suppressing the effects of the tadpole on the victim then they are going to be in trouble.
 But here we are:

+*Effects:*
+* Each round the infected PC loses 3d6 HP.
+This HP directly heals Ilren.
+* The infected PC has no reactions or bonus actio

 Each segment causes _one_ effect (roll or choose):